jiangtian616/JHenTai/README.md

 Install for Windows: download .zip, then unpack it.
 If you use a proxy server, set proxy address at network setting page.

 Install for MacOS: download .dmg.
+If you use a proxy server, set proxy address at network setting page.

 ## Help With Translation